Why A Co-Op?

 - The Membership Committee maintains a member contact list for all 4 site Co-Ops.

-- The Parent Representative from each site assists teacher in ensuring classroom parent coverage, communication, meetings, and site leadership.
+- The Parent Representative from each site assists the teacher in ensuring classroom parent coverage, communication, meetings, and site leadership.